-Now that we’ve convinced you to visit the Lofoten Islands, let’s talk about how to get there.
+Now that we’ve convinced you to visit the Lofoten Islands let’s discuss how to get there.
 The best way to get to the Lofoten Islands is by flying into Oslo and taking a connecting flight to the Lofoten Islands.

 What is the best way to get to Lofoten?

-If you’re visiting multiple countries, I recommend taking a similar approach to the one I took and traveling to Harstad/Narvik airport, renting cars at each stop, and driving up E 10 to Lofoten.
+If you’re visiting multiple countries, I recommend taking a similar approach to the one I took, traveling to Harstad/Narvik airport, renting cars at each stop, and driving up E 10 to Lofoten.

 The car is a great way to see more of Luxembourg than you would by boat.
-According to research before my trip, I observed the Lofotenveggen, which is a 160-mile arc of the mountain that surrounds the island.
+As reported by research before my trip, I observed the Lofotenveggen, a 160-mile arc of the mountain surrounding the island.
 Because I am not comfortable in harsh seas like this one, I opted for a drive instead.

-The best way to see the islands is by driving or biking around to enjoy the beautiful scenic route and majestic mountains that surround you.
-There are many ferries that go between the islands.
+The best way to see the islands is by driving or biking around to enjoy the beautiful scenic route and majestic mountains surrounding you.
+Many ferries go between the islands.
 The best time to visit the Lofoten Islands is from June to August.

 How to Get to the Lofoten Islands by Plane

-The airport at Harstad-Narvik, which is situated in Evenes, is connected to Bod.
-From there, you can reach Stokmarknes by taking a flight with Norwegian Airlines Shuttle or Wideroe.
+The airport at Harstad-Narvik, situated in Evenes, is connected to Bod.
+You can reach Stokmarknes by flying with Norwegian Airlines Shuttle or Wideroe.